What Are Nanodiscs - Copolymers

 SMA

 SMA is short for styrene maleic anhydride.
-The synthetic nanodiscs that it forms are called "SMA-Lipid-Particles", SMALP in short.
+The Copolymer Nanodisc that it forms are called "SMA-Lipid-Particles", SMALP in short.

 Why should you choose SMA?

-SMA is the polymer that has been the longest in use to create synthetic polymers.
+SMA is the Copolymer that has been the longest in use to create Copolymers.
 Therefore, SMA has the greatest proven database for successfully solubilized membrane proteins.
 Enough to spawn its own scientific community, the SMALP network.

 Compared to DIBMA, SMA has higher solubilization rates of membrane proteins.
 This means, that one can get more membrane protein with SMALP compared to DIBMALPs.